For showtimes, click here.

 PT 109 was based on the biography written by Robert J. Donovan, who covered President John F. Kennedy’s campaign.

-JFK’s father, Joseph, a former Hollywood executive, used his connections in the movie industry, and Warner Brothers agreed to make the film with a budget of $4 million.
+JFK’s father, Joseph, a former Hollywood executive, used his connections in the movie industry to get the project off the ground, and Warner Brothers agreed to make the film with a budget of $4 million.

 The movie’s plot revolves around a young JFK and his crew as they fight to survive after being stranded.